subzeroid/instagrapi/docs/usage-guide/totp.md

 Some accounts are moved by Instagram to a newer CAA/Bloks two-factor flow.
 In that case the legacy `accounts/two_factor_login/` endpoint can reject a valid code with `Invalid Parameters`.

 `Client.login(..., verification_code="123456")` still uses the legacy mobile endpoint first.
 If Instagram returns a `two_step_verification_context`, instagrapi automatically retries through the Bloks two-factor flow.
-If the legacy login response does not expose that context, instagrapi can make a current CAA/Bloks login request to recover the context and continue the same Bloks verification path.
-When Instagram still does not return enough state, the exception explains that the account needs manual app verification or a fresh current-app login response.
+If the legacy endpoint instead returns `BadPassword` without that context, instagrapi retries the current Android CAA login sequence, including its device registration and server-issued preflight state.
+A successful embedded session is applied automatically.
+When Instagram opens the CAA profile-code screen, instagrapi uses the supplied `verification_code` or `challenge_code_handler` and applies the terminal session response.

 8-digit backup codes can be passed through the same `verification_code` parameter: